huggingface/candle/README.md

 extern crate accelerate_src;
 ```

-#### Cannot run llama example : access to source requires login credentials
+#### Cannot run the LLaMA examples: access to source requires login credentials

 ```
 Error: request error: https://huggingface.co/meta-llama/Llama-2-7b-hf/resolve/main/tokenizer.json: status code 401
 ```

-This is likely because you're not permissioned for the llama-v2 model.
+This is likely because you're not permissioned for the LLaMA-v2 model.
 To fix
-this, you have to register on the huggingface-hub, accept the [llama-v2 model
+this, you have to register on the huggingface-hub, accept the [LLaMA-v2 model
 conditions](https://huggingface.co/meta-llama/Llama-2-7b-hf), and set up your
 authentication token.
 See issue
 [#350](https://github.com/huggingface/candle/issues/350) for more details.